 (c) any other dealings the lender may have had with the borrower or any guarantor at any point.
 The release should be given by the borrower and each guarantor.

 [Editor’s Note: Before a borrower agrees to such a release, however, it would be well advised to fully consider what it may be giving up by doing so.
 For example, is a secured lender properly perfected and are there any colorable claims against the secured lender?
-To learn more, about loan defaults, particularly from a borrower’s perspective, we suggest you consider watching Dealing With Defaults – What to Do and Not Do When Your Company Violates its Loan Agreement.
 Another consideration that a borrower should consider before entering into a forbearance agreement is whether the lender is ready, willing, and able to foreclose and whether the borrower is able to take other defensive action that could defeat a foreclosure.
-For more information on these subjects, we suggest you review: Valuation: The Pillar of Corporate Restructuring and Managing Cash and Stakeholders to Turn Around a Company.]
+For more information on this subject, we suggest you review Valuation: The Pillar of Corporate Restructuring]

-[Editor’s note: This is an update of an article originally published in September 2013]
+This is an updated version of an article originally published in September 2013 and previously updated on February 1, 2019]

 Principally edited by Renee Fensin.

-Robert D. Leavitt, J.D., LL.M., is Of Counsel to Lowis & Gellen where he focuses his practice on general commercial, corporate and financial transactions, banking, commercial lending, and real estate.
-Mr. Leavitt has been practicing law for over twenty-five years, much of it in senior law department roles in major companies, including as General Counsel.…
+Robert D. Leavitt, J.D., LL.M., is Of Counsel to Dykema where he focuses his practice on general commercial, corporate and financial transactions, banking, commercial lending, and real estate.
+Mr. Leavitt has been practicing law for over twenty-five years, much of it in senior law department roles in major companies, including as General Counsel.
+Mr. Leavitt…